-Lesley Heller Workspace to Present RON GORCHOV, WATERCOLORS and INTO THE VORTEX, 9/8-10/14
+Lesley Heller Workspace Presents RON GORCHOV, WATERCOLORS and INTO THE VORTEX, Now thru 10/14

-Lesley Heller Workspace will present recent watercolors by Ron Gorchov, September 8 - October 14, 2013, with an opening reception set for September 8th from 6 to 8 p.m.
+Lesley Heller Workspace will present recent watercolors by Ron Gorchov, today, September 8 - October 14, 2013, with an opening reception set for tonight, September 8th from 6 to 8 p.m.

 Gorchov's poetic compositions act as a prelude to his larger works and give insight into his creative process.
 Known for being ambidextrous with a brush, Gorchov's watercolors are a meditation on form and color and often contain a dualistic narrative.
 His color permeates through the pure white ground of the paper.
 Texture is ever present in the work due to the thick porous surface of the handmade paper.